HouseTrip/guignol/README.md

     hello-world:
       :uuid: AF123799-3F55-4F0B-8E58-87C67A5977BA

-Guignol will read it's configuration from the first file in the following list:
+Guignol will read its configuration from the first file in the following list:

 - the value of the `GUIGNOL_YML` environment variable,
 - `./guignol.yml`, `./config/guignol.yml`, `~/.guignol.yml`